daschaffert/LinVst/README.md

 Makefilelinvstserver32 builds a 32 bit linvst server lin-vst-server.so
 Makefilelinvstserver64 builds a 64 bit linvst server lin-vst-server.so

-Makefilelinvst builds the linvst.vst vst.
+Makefilelinvst builds the linvst.vst vst bundle.

-The lin-vst-server.so file needs to be built first before the linvst.vst vst is built.
+The lin-vst-server.so file needs to be placed in the linvst.vst Resources folder after the linvst.vst bundle is built.

 make -f Makefilelinvstserver32 or make -f Makefilelinvstserver64